|Nutritional Guidelines (per serving)|

 While the other vegetables are cooking, remove the stems, most of the seed gel, and as much of the skins as peel off easily from the tomatoes.
 Coarsely chop the remaining pulp and stir the tomato into the other ingredients.

 Remove the pot from the heat and mix in the shredded basil along with salt and pepper to taste.
-Eat immediately, or follow these canning instructions.
+Eat immediately or can.

 Fill clean, hot pint canning jars with the hot ratatouille.
 Leave 1 and 1/2 inches head space between the top of the food and the rims of the jars.
 Wipe the rims of the jars clean with a moist paper or kitchen towel.
 Screw on the canning lids.